srinikom/SafeboxCrypto/readme.txt

 Code is licensed under New BSD License (http://www.opensource.org/licenses/bsd-license.php)

-Examples will be added to verify Safebox output with this library and vice versa.
+Examples will be added to the repo.

 Technical Details:
-Please read/review http://safebox.fabulasolutions.com/p/safebox-crypto-architecture.html for more details
-on the system level details about algorithms used.
+http://safebox.fabulasolutions.com/p/safebox-crypto-architecture.html (includes system level details and algorithms used)

 Special thanks to PyCrypto maintainers and authors of amazing crypto algorithms.